-Corresponding to its design, the E-625 is intended for driving capacitive loads (e.g. piezo ceramic actuators).
+The E-625 is designed and intended for driving capacitive loads (e. g. piezo ceramic actuators).

 The E-625 must not be used for purposes other than those named in this user manual.
 In particular, the E-625 must not be used to drive ohmic or inductive loads.